 Debris can hit cars in many different ways.
-Imagine this: A contractor may fill a truck bed with supplies and tools—but fails to secure them.
-As the contractor drives on the highway, the wind may blow something out of the truck, and it can come flying at your car.
+Imagine this: A contractor fills a truck bed with supplies and tools—but fails to secure them.
+As the contractor drives on the highway, the wind blows something out of the truck, and it comes flying at your car.
 Items can hit your windshield—both cracking the windshield and scaring the daylights out of you, or penetrating the windshield and striking you or a passenger!
-Many drivers may panic, then swerve or crash.
+Many drivers panic, then swerve or crash.

 How Cargo Comes Loose

-Fact #2: Flatbed trucks are a major risk when it comes to debris coming loose.
-These trucks are meant to carry large or awkwardly shaped items such as lumber or machinery.
+FACT #2: Flatbed trucks are a major risk when it comes to debris coming loose.
+These trucks carry large or awkwardly shaped items such as lumber or machinery.
 When someone doesn’t properly secure items, they can fall off and hit other vehicles.
-Proper cargo loading and security is so important that the Federal Motor Carrier Safety Administration (FMCSA) keeps specific regulations for how to do it.
-This doesn’t mean that everyone follows the regulations, however.
+Proper cargo loading and security are so important that the Federal Motor Carrier Safety Administration (FMCSA) sets specific regulations for how to do it.
+Not everyone follows the regulations, however.
 You often hear about lumber and construction equipment falling off a flatbed truck and causing a major crash involving many cars.

 Like any accident, you want to know whom you can hold liable for your losses, which can include medical bills, lost income, property damage, pain and suffering, and more.

-Fact #3: First, we should, obviously, always take a look at the driver of the truck or vehicle.
+FACT #3: The driver may be at fault.
+First, obviously, always take a look at the driver of the truck or vehicle.
 Did that person fail to properly secure the items that turned into debris, or drive erratically and cause the items to come loose?
 Answers to these questions can indicate driver negligence.

-Fact #4: Vehicles that produce flying debris are often owned by corporations—like construction firms or trucking companies.
-In many cases, you can hold these companies liable for the actions of the employees who drove or loaded the truck dangerously.
+FACT #4: Corporations—like construction firms or trucking companies—usually own the vehicles that produce flying debris.
+In many cases, you can hold these companies liable for the actions of employees who drove or loaded the truck dangerously.
 You need an attorney who knows when to hold corporations liable, as they usually carry large insurance policies that can cover your losses more easily.

-The first step after this type of accident is generally to file an insurance claim with the provider of the liable party.
+The first step after this type of accident is generally to file an insurance claim with the liable party’s provider.